-There is some conflict with policies in the development plan concerning the development of a countryside site, loss of agricultural land, parking shortfall, shortfall in some gardens & interface distances, lack of a drainage impact assessment and the concentration of affordable homes.
+There is some conflict with policies in the development plan concerning the development of a countryside site, loss of agricultural land and the concentration of affordable homes.
 However, the policies of the development plan relating to the supply of housing have reduced weight as the Council is not able to demonstrate an adequate supply of housing land.
-The proposal represents sustainable development and the NPPF presumption in favour of sustainable development is engaged.
-It is vital to consider additional sustainable housing developments to contribute to housing land supply and maintain/improve housing delivery rates.